steodose/StatsBomb-Plots/README.md

-# StatsBomb-xG
+# StatsBomb-Plots
-Repo for creating xG plots using StatsBomb data
+Repo for creating various plots using StatsBomb free data